Rohan078/TextPredictor/README.md

 Tokenizer & Pad Sequences	Text preprocessing
 📦 Dataset

-A Twitter dataset was used to train the model.
+A Wikipedia dataset was used to train the model.
 Only 3000 cleaned lines of text were used to reduce processing time.

 🔧 Model Architecture